andreicampigotto/pictures_app/README.md

 ### Requirements
 - Android Studio
 - Java JDK
-- AVD or Android SmartPhone later than API level 23/ Android 6.0 Marshmallow
+- AVD or Android SmartPhone later than API level 21

 ## Built With